Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games: A natural reduced game approach for Nucleolus in convex games

 Now observe that, for all $T, T_1,...,T_k$ disjoint, the set function $f_{T, T_1,...,T_k}: J\subseteq [k] \longmapsto f_{T, T_1,...,T_k}(J) $ is supermodular.
 In fact by exploiting the supermodularity of $v$ we have $\forall I, J \subseteq [k]$

 Therefore $v^{k+1}(T)$ can be computed through submodular function minimization.
-This proves that it is possible to compute the nucleolus of $(N,v)$ in (oracle) polynomial time through Algorithm \ref{alg:pseudokuipers}.
+This proves that it is possible to compute the nucleolus of $(N,v)$ in (oracle) polynomial time through Algorithm~\ref{alg:pseudokuipers}.

-Kuipers \cite{kuipersPolynomialTimeAlgorithm1996} proposed a combinatorial approach for step \ref{line:essential-coal-nucl1} in \algref{pseudokuipers}.
-His approach relies on solving a sequence of feasibility tests for different values of $\varepsilon$.
-The corresponding problem reduces to non-emptiness testing of the base polytope of extended polymatroids associated with crossing submodular functions: a combinatorial algorithm was available from \cite{fujishige1984structures} (a similar algorithm is described in \cite{schrijverCombinatorialOptimizationPolyhedra2004}).
-In the following section, we propose a simpler and more efficient combinatorial algorithm\footnote{The corresponding algorithm naturally generalizes to the more general setting of crossing submodular functions, as studied by Fujishige \cite{fujishige1984structures} and Schrijver \cite{schrijverCombinatorialOptimizationPolyhedra2004}, when the associated crossing families are closed under complement.
-We leave the detailed exploration of this extension for the journal version of this paper.}, leading to the following result.
+In \cite{kuipersPolynomialTimeAlgorithm1996} a combinatorial approach for step~\ref{line:essential-coal-nucl1} in Algorithm~\ref{alg:pseudokuipers} is proposed.
+This approach relies on solving a sequence of feasibility tests for different values of~$\varepsilon$, cubic in~$n$.
+Each such test reduces to a non-emptiness test of the base polytope of extended polymatroids associated with crossing submodular functions.
+A combinatorial algorithm for this problem was already available in~\cite{fujishige1984structures}, and a similar approach is described in~\cite{schrijverCombinatorialOptimizationPolyhedra2004}.
+In the following section, we propose a simpler and more efficient combinatorial algorithm for least-core computation.
+This leads to the following result.

-\begin{thm} There exists a combinatorial algorithm that allows to compute the nucleolus of convex games in (oracle) strongly polynomial time. \end{thm}
+\begin{theorem} There exists a combinatorial algorithm to compute the nucleolus of convex games in oracle time $O(n^3 \cdot (p_n)^3 \cdot \oracletime[v])$, where $p_n$ denotes the best-known polynomial bound on the number of value-oracle calls required for submodular function minimization, and $\oracletime[v]$ is the time complexity of a single oracle evaluation of the set function~$v$. \end{theorem}